- Broadening minor

 - a group paper about a criminological phenomenon in the twilight zone between legal and illegal.
 Each group (4 students) is expected to gather information on the criminalization, aetiology and control of their phenomenon.
 The lecturer will provide a list of topics but students can choose what they want to work on (first come first serve).
 Group papers are presented in class during week 9;

 Detailed information about the assessment will be provided in the course manual.

 The assessment combines a final exam, a group assignment, an individual assignment and participation in class discussions.
 Rubrics will be used to grade assignments.

 COMPOSITION OF FINAL GRADE

-|Discussion of major work||15%|
+Presentation of major work

-You will also receive peer feedback about the discussion of major work and the group assignment.
-The lecturer will provide feedback through rubrics for the group assignment, the one page paper and the discussion of major work.
+There will be a feedback moment for each of the assignments and the exam.
+This will be organized a maximum of 10 days after the grades have been announced.
+Students will also receive peer feedback about the presentation of major work and the group assignment.
+The lecturer will provide feedback through rubrics for the group assignment and the presentation of a major work.

 - Broadening minor